Publications

 • Damage Awards Jeopardy – Webinar Recording

-Blaney McMurtry LLP, CBM LLP, Cox & Palmer, Donati Maisonneuve, Fillmore Riley LLP, Lindsay LLP, McKercher LLP, Alberta, British Columbia, Manitoba, Newfoundland & Labrador, Ontario, Quebec, Saskatchewan, July 12, 2023 – Our panel of YRMC lawyers from across Canada explore how damage awards for similar injuries are treated in different jurisdictions.
+Blaney McMurtry LLP, CBM LLP, Cox & Palmer, Donati Maisonneuve, Fillmore Riley LLP, McKercher LLP, Northpoint Legal, Alberta, Manitoba, Newfoundland & Labrador, Ontario, Quebec, Saskatchewan, July 12, 2023 – Our panel of YRMC lawyers from across Canada explore how damage awards for similar injuries are treated in different jurisdictions.
 During the webinar, panelists present five recent case examples and what the courts awarded.
 Each case concludes with a discussion on how other jurisdiction would likely treat a claim with similar facts.
 Damage Awards Jeopardy...

 Read More